 The eyes (ocular system)

 High cholesterol can also have damaging effects on your eyes and vision.
 According to a study in the JAMA Ophthalmology journal, a person with high levels of cholesterol has a higher risk of having primary open-angle glaucoma or visual field loss.
+If a plaque blocks one of the small arteries within the eye, it is known as a Hollenhorst plaque and can cause permanent blindness due to lack of blood flow to the retina.

-Also, people under the age of 45 with high cholesterol might develop a bluish ring (arcus senilis) around their cornea.
+People under the age of 45 with high cholesterol might develop a bluish ring (arcus senilis) around their cornea.
 Commonly, arcus senilis will appear as you age, but certain individuals might get them earlier due to cholesterol deposits in the eyes.

 It is best to consult a doctor for the right diagnosis since arcus senilis at a younger age does not always mean that a person has high cholesterol.
 Arcus senilis is generally harmless and does not pose any complications, as it is a normal part of aging.